danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 }
 ```

-This will present the onboarding view *once*, after which it won't be shown again.
-To present different onboardings with the same modifier, you can provide a unique `id` for each.
+This will present an onboarding view *once*, after which it won't be shown again.
+To present different onboardings with the same modifier, you can provide a unique `id` for each onboarding.

 If you want to programmatically get and set the presentation state of a certain onboarding, you can use the `UserDefaults` extensions directly.

 ## How to customize the document browser

-Since we have the `DocumentGroupInspector` protocol and make `DocumentGroup` implement it, we can finally add extensions to modify the browser.
+Since we have the `DocumentGroupInspector` protocol and let `DocumentGroup` implement it, we can now add extensions to modify the browser.

-Since `DocumentGroup` is a scene and the app must return such a scene for the app to build, each modifier must return the `DocumentGroup` itself.
+Since `DocumentGroup` is a scene and the app must return such a scene for the app to build, each view modifier must return the `DocumentGroup` itself.

 Let's first add an action-based function that can be used to modify the underlying browser: